mrgaaron/docs/source/guides/pipelines.rst

 Pipelines enable you to analyze and visualize your sensor data in realtime.
 The process is simple:

-1. Define a pipeline to calculate a metric based on your sensor data, such as average temperature in a building or total energy generated today.
+1. Define a pipeline to calculate a streaming metric based on your live sensor data, such as average temperature in a building or total energy generated today.
 2. Get push updates in a graph or via an API as your devices write new data.
 That's it!